 I find a lot of people actually try to pay me before I’ve done the job!
 Never, ever do that - always wait until the job is finished and you know you’re happy with the work.

 I’d also suggest a homeowner chooses a heating engineer who gives them a total price for the whole job in their quote - rather than a per-hour or per-day rate.
 That’s because if you’re paying someone per hour, they could be doing whatever in your cupboard.
 They could be spinning it out and just sitting there on the phone!

 Get a free quote

 We can help you meet professional heating engineers near you to get real quotes today.

-Ask each tradesman to explain what they plan to do
+Ask each tradesperson to explain what they plan to do

 As William emphasises, a really good heating engineer will help the homeowner understand what’s going on: